lucadibello/zerotrust-your-home/README.md

 ![Backup and restore suite](./assets/images/backup-restore-flow.png)

-In the figure is possible to notice that are present three different instances of *Restic* running at the same time.
+In the figure above is possible to notice that are present three different instances of Restic, all running at the same time.
 Each instance has a different purpose and is configured to perform specific tasks at specific times:

 1. **backup instance**: configured to perform daily backups of the Docker volumes (every day at midnight).
 To guarantee data confidentiality, backups are encrypted before being sent to the cloud storage.